 One of my favorite breakfast treats remains oatmeal scones.
 They’re not too sweet and chock full of old fashioned rolled oats.
 I really like the recipe from Quaker, the oatmeal folks.
-One thing I really like is that the scones are short & buttery not cake-like.
+One thing I really like is that the scones ar

 The recipe can be found on the Quaker Oats site here.
 I’ve made some changes, though.
 First of all I used brown sugar because I like the flavor.
 I also used unsalted butter and the sodium free baking powder, Featherweight.
 Of course, I omitted the salt.
 I also use 1/4 - 1/2 cup of either white whole wheat flour or whole wheat pastry flour.
 Lately I’ve been including dried sour cherries.
 And, finally, I don’t sprinkle on any cinnamon/sugar topping, but I do brush the scones with cream before baking.